-These are simple and fun crafts for even the youngest children to do.
+These are simple and fun cards for even the youngest children to make for dad.

 - a piece of paper.

 - two muffin cups (the paper cups you make muffins or cupcakes in) - we used one small and one large, but you could use two of the same size.